svenssonjoel/svenssonjoel.github.com/pages/src/neato_lidar_stm32/index.md

-Each data-packet that is sent from the lidar over the uart contains for distance readings.
+Each data-packet that is sent from the lidar over the uart contains four distance readings.
 90 packets are sent from the lidar during one rotation giving 360 distance readings for a full revolution.
 The struct below represents the data sent in each package.
 It contains: